Bryanc30/FishBase-Project-MB/README.md

 https://www.hoffman2.idre.ucla.edu/software/

 ## **Acknowledgements**
 Thank you to Professor Emily Curd and Daniel Chavez for guidance in creating this program.
-Thank you to the class of EEB c177 for the feedback and testing this program.
+Thank you to the class of EEB c177 for the feedback and testing the program.